michaelarn0ld/zettelkasten-public/202111300552/README.md

 the "word"? \
 A:

-Q: How much memory is allocated to char; if 16-bit, does this mean that each CPU "word" can contain 4 characters?
-Then a 12 character string will reference a sequence of 3-words in memory? \
+Q: How much memory is allocated to char; How is this related to its address in memory and how the string accesses it?
+If there are 12 characters in a string, does this mean that the string can access 12 different addresses in memory? \
 A:

 Q: The default value for reference types is null; does this mean that a reference